 - Internship credit is not appropriate in an organization where a student is already employed.

 - Internships involving a potential conflict of interests are not appropriate.
 Working in a small family business would be an example of such a potential conflict.

-- Internships require prior approval of the CPE Director.
+- Internships require prior approval of the Internship Director.

 Tips for Finding a Great Internship: